 - Username: The Docker ID of the user.

 - Email: The email address of the user.

 You can invite all the uncaptured users to your organization using the exported CSV file.
-For more details, see Invite members via CSV file.
+For more details, see Invite members.
 Optionally, enforce single sign-on or enable SCIM to add users to your organization automatically.
-For more details, see Single Sign-on or SCIM.
+For more details, see SSO or SCIM.